mzuber/simple-language/README.md

 The names introduced in a let-expression may be used in the right-hand sides, even mutually recursive.
 There is, however, an important restriction due to SL's eager evaluation strategy: In a set of mutually recursive definitions, all right-hand sides must be lambda-expressions.

+### Acknowledgements

+The first version of the SL language as well as a corresponding Haskell front-end was developed by Andreas Büchele, Florian Lorenzen, and Judith Rohloff.
+The Scala implementation of the SL compiler in this repository was developed by Christoph Höger, Fabian Linges, and Martin Zuber.